Presidential Pardon Application Overview

-The presidential pardon application process can seem confusing and difficult to understand.
-This simple guide works to address the mystery surrounding how to apply for a presidential pardon.
+The Presidential Federal Pardon Application process can seem confusing and difficult to understand.
+This simple guide works to address the mystery surrounding how to apply for a federal presidential pardon.

 So often when we think of presidential pardons, we recall controversial moments in national politics: President Trump’s pardon of racial profiler Sheriff Joe Arpaio; President Bill Clinton’s pardon of his friend and fundraiser Marc Rich; President George H.W.
 Bush’s pardon of his close colleague Caspar Weinberger; and, of course President Gerald Ford’s pardon of his predecessor Richard Nixon.

-Because the vast majority of presidential pardon recipients do not merit a front-page headline in the New York Times, it is important to understand the basic mechanics of a presidential pardon application – literally, the “who, what, when, where, and why” of a presidential pardon application.
+Because the vast majority of presidential pardon recipients do not merit a front-page headline in the New York Times, it is important to understand the basic mechanics on how to apply for presidential pardon application – literally, the “who, what, when, where, and why” of a presidential pardon application.
 Looking at the presidential pardon process this way easily shows how the use of presidential forgiveness works in practice.

-The president's ability to grant pardons has been a part of our country since the beginning and is set out in the United States Constitution:
+- The president's ability to grant federal pardons has been a part of our country since the beginning and is set out in the United States Constitution:

 - Your criminal offense (your specific conviction) for which the pardon is sought;